 Mr. Savikataaq (interpretation): Thank you, Mr. Speaker.
-I'm very pleased that they're being utilized.
-You indicated there are 16 homeowners who are using the net metering system.
-How much savings does that mean?
+I am very pleased that there is some uptake on the program.
+You indicated that there are 16 homeowners who are using the net metering system.
+How much savings does the net metering program generate on a monthly basis?
 Thank you.